 In this blog, we will explore how Microsoft is reintroducing Quality updates installation during OOBE, this time with more control for IT admins.
-We’ll also explore how update deferrals work, what’s changing with Autopilot and AP-DP, and the technical flow behind it.
+We’ll also explore how update deferrals work, what’s changing with Autopilot and AP-DP, and the technical flow behind: Your Windows Update is In Progress.

 Last year (2024), Microsoft introduced a feature that forced quality updates after Autopilot enrollment during OOBE (Read the full deep dive here).
 The goal was simple: ensure devices were fully patched before first use.
 However, this approach quickly became a headache for IT admins because the Autopilot Enrollment took 20 minutes longer than expected, and there was no setting to turn it off or even configure it.
 The feedback was loud and clear: Microsoft needed a better approach.